Torque-Money/Dev-Environment/README.md

 ### Deployed contracts

 **As of the current point in time no contracts have been deployed.
-If you see a contract that claims to be ours that is not here, please verify it with us first before using it**
+If you see a contract that claims to be ours that is not listed here, please verify it with us first before using it**

 ### Motivation